PaddleHQ/paddle-go-sdk/README.md

 ## Examples

-Below are some concise examples to get you going, you can also compile and run the [testable examples](#testable-examples).
+Below are some concise examples to get you going.
+You can also compile and run the [testable examples](#testable-examples).

 ### List all entities